Our opinion – Review

 Stability in turbulences

 When flying in turbulent air, the wing is giving more feedback.
 So it feels a bit more scarry flying in turbulences.
 We are sure the RS2 is stable enough to fly in normal conditions trims open.
-When it get’s really bumpy, we expect it to be a little less stable then the old mirage.
-Hard to say really, time will tell.
+When it get’s really bumpy, we think it’s not as stable as the old one was.
+Don’t be fooled by the RAST system, any wing can and will collapse!
+The most likely case to get a collapse is with trims out (open, fast) and 5cm brake tension….try it on skis, the M2 doesn’t like this. (most wings don’t)

 Riser